KernelTuner/kernel_tuner/doc/source/design.rst

 The observers are explained in :ref:`observers`.

 At the bottom, the backends are shown.
-PyCUDA, CuPy, cuda-python and PyOpenCL are for tuning either CUDA or OpenCL kernels.
+PyCUDA, CuPy, cuda-python, PyOpenCL and PyHIP are for tuning either CUDA, OpenCL, or HIP kernels.
 The C
 Functions implementation can actually call any compiler, typically NVCC or GCC is used.
 There is limited support for tuning Fortran kernels.